dimfeld/website/posts/state_machine_actions.md

 series: State Machines
 ---

 In the [previous article](simple_state_machines), we looked at how to transition a set of boolean flags into a simple state machine.
-In this article, we'll take it a step further with a different example, and look at making our states and transitions do actually useful things.
+Here we'll take it a step further with a different example, and look at making our states and transitions do actually useful things.

 # The State Machine